-Elderberries generally require pollination for fruit set.
+Elderberries generally require two varieties for fruit set (pollination) purposes.

 Disclaimer: berries should be ripe and cooked before eaten as some people have sensitivity to the alkaloids present.
 They are always poisonous when unripe.